 Get the recipe: Wild mushroom risotto

 Our sage pork chops with vegetable pasta recipe is a great source of protein that will keep you fuller for longer.
-The sundried tomatoes paste, sliced black olives and sage leaves give this dish plenty of flavour.
+The sundried tomato paste, sliced black olives, and sage leaves give this dish plenty of flavour.

-Carbs like pasta and rice tend to have a high calorie count.
+Carbs like pasta and rice tend to have a high-calorie count.
 In this recipe, we have been clever and have limited the pasta to just 50g per person, which is just 71 calories per portion.
-We have then bulked up the pasta by adding a variety of vegetables such as carrot, celery, and pepper.
+We then bulked up the pasta by adding a variety of vegetables such as carrots, celery, and pepper.

 Get the recipe: Sage pork chop with vegetable pasta

 Calories: 302 | Fat: 7.9g | Carbs: 42.8 | Protein: 15.8 | 5-a-day: 0